Quantitative quenched Voronoi percolation and applications: Introduction

 The critical point of Voronoi percolation is

 Bollob\'{a}s and Riordan~\cite{bollobas2006critical} have proved that $p_c=1/2$.
 Duminil-Copin, Raoufi and Tassion~\cite{duminil2017exponential} have recently given an alternative proof of this result (and have even proved sharpness of Voronoi percolation in any dimension).
 The proof by Bollob\'{a}s and Riordan highly relies on a ``weak'' box-crossing property.
 A stronger box-crossing property has then been obtained by Tassion~\cite{tassion2014crossing}, see Theorem~\ref{t.tassion} below.

+In the present paper, we are interested in \textit{quenched properties}.
+The quenched probability of an event is the probability of this event conditionally on the environment - i.e.\ conditionally on $\eta$.
+The annealed probability is the probability without any conditioning.
 In~\cite{benjamini1999noise}, Benjamini, Kalai and Schramm have conjectured that, with high probability, the quenched crossing probabilities are very close to the annealed crossing probabilities.
 Ahlberg, Griffiths, Morris and Tassion have answered positively this conjecture in~\cite{ahlberg2015quenched}, see Theorem~\ref{t.AGMT} below.
 The results from~\cite{ahlberg2015quenched} provide very useful tools, that were for instance crucial in our work~\cite{scaling_voro} in which we have proved some scaling relations for Voronoi percolation.
 In the present paper, we pursue the work of~\cite{ahlberg2015quenched} by proving an analogue of their main theorem for \textbf{arm events} and by making their main result more quantitative.
 As consequences of the extension of~\cite{ahlberg2015quenched} to arm events, we will prove estimates on $4$-arm events and deduce a strict inequality for $\theta^{an}(p)$.